smathot/quiedit/readme/readme.md

 ## Download and installation

-The current version is 0.23
+The current version is %-- python: "from libquiedit.qtquiedit import qtquiedit; print qtquiedit.version" --%.
-.

 ### Packages